To access our site in the US click here

 - Add in the flour, stir, and cook for about 1 minute.

-- Slowly add the warmed beer and milk to the flour mixture and whisk to combine.
+- Slowly add the warmed beer and beverage to the flour mixture and whisk to combine.
 Continue cooking over low heat until the mixture thickens.
 You will know it’s ready when it is opaque and think enough to coat the back of a spoon.

 - Remove from the heat and add the flaxseed, cheese, mustard, Worcestershire, onion powder, cayenne, and black pepper.
 Stir until mixture is smooth.
-Depending on your prefered thickness, you may want to add additional milk, 1 Tablespoon at a time, to reach your desired consistency.
+Depending on your prefered thickness, you may want to add additional beverage, 1 Tablespoon at a time, to reach your desired consistency.

 - Serve with chips, pretzels, vegetables, or your dipper of choice!
 Garnish with chopped green onions or bacon, if desired.